jacob-moses/jacob-moses.github.io/index.md

 # Jacob D. Moses
 **Postdoctoral Researcher, History of Science, Technology & Medicine**

 ![Photo of Jacob Moses leading a session at a teaching and learning conference at Harvard University.][image-1]I study biomedicine and biotechnology in the 20th and 21st centuries, with a particular focus on issues of ethics and governance.
-At **Johns Hopkins University**, I am currently a postdoctoral fellow at the [Institute of the History of Medicine][1] and [Center for Medical Humanities and Social Medicine][2].
+At Johns Hopkins University, I am currently a postdoctoral fellow at the [Institute of the History of Medicine][1] and [Center for Medical Humanities and Social Medicine][2].

 I earned my PhD in [History of Science at Harvard University][3], where I also completed a secondary field in [Science, Technology, and Society][4].